SettleMint

 Interface (capabilities)

 This feature exposes the following capabilities.
-It is a rewriting feature — it modifies the transfer amount in-flight, so the recipient receives the post-fee amount.
+It is a rewriting feature: it modifies the token amount in-flight for mint, burn, and transfer operations, so the recipient receives the post-fee amount.

 CapabilityWho can callInputsOn-chain effectEmitsNotes

-Deduct fee on operationAutomatic (hook)Triggered on mint, burn, transferRewrites amount; routes fee to recipientTransactionFeeCollectedsupportsRewriting = true
+Deduct fee on operationAutomatic (hook)Triggered on mint, burn, transfer, redeemRewrites amount; routes fee to recipientTransactionFeeCollectedsupportsRewriting = true

 Set fee ratesGOVERNANCE_ROLERates per operation type (mint, burn, transfer in bps)Updates fee rate configurationFeeRatesUpdatedBlocked after freeze